CogniQ/CogniQ/README.md

 ### TL;DR

-Yes it is a framework, but it fits the paradigm of what I want to accomplish so well, I am willing to overlook the same problems I outlined above against langchain.
+I was wrong.
+Haystack is a) rapidly being developed, and b) comprehensive in its approach to the problem domain.
+I'm still not sure I'll use it in production, but I'm happy to use it for development.

 ### Not really a rant

-I know I seem like a hypocrit to write what I wrote about langchain, then turn around and use haystack.
+I know I seem like a hypocrite to write what I wrote about langchain, then turn around and use haystack.
 Indeed, the same problems of using frameworks continue to exist.
 I have to study both the framework and the API.
-And stepping outside the limit of the framework has me maintaining a fork.
+And stepping outside the limit of the framework has me maintaining a [fork](https://github.com/CogniQ/haystack).

-I also recognize that haystack seems to be helping me understand the problem domain.
+But, [haystack](https://haystack.deepset.ai/) is a solid framework, and I have a day job.

-I still think a production deployment will likely demand a rewrite, but for now we'll use haystack to rapidly develop what we want to see.
+I still think a serious at scale deployment will likely demand a purpose-built rewrite, but for me and right now there's more reason than not to use this framework.